DivyaBabaji/automation/mac/readme.md

 Additionally, YouTube's autoplay settings may also be influenced by the type of content you're watching and your viewing history, as YouTube's recommendation algorithm plays a role in determining which videos autoplay.

 # Step 4
-Do this step only after successfully installing browsers and After enabling autoplay in all the browsers.
+Do this step only after successfully installing browsers and enabling autoplay in all the browsers.
 Run the script to open the browsers
 `./script.sh`